Opinion: I love romcoms at Christmas – but I think we need to go on a break

 Romcoms set the bar for beauty astronomically high, while making unrealistic height and low weight seem like the standard.

-Such illustrations of seemingly effortless beauty seeped into my psyche, and now I feel perpetually stalked by the male gaze that lives rent-free inside me.
+Such illustrations of seemingly effortless beauty seeped into my psyche and now I feel perpetually stalked by the male gaze that lives rent-free inside me.

 I find myself, even on days with no plans to leave the house, unable to commit to a genuine disregard for my appearance, still aware of the imaginary audience judging me.
-My internal spectator disrupts my lazy days with recommendations to change into my other, cuter pyjamas or to fix my hair, but in a carefully-curated, messy bun sort of way.
+My internal spectator disrupts my lazy days with recommendations to change into my other, cuter pyjamas or to fix my hair but in a carefully curated, messy bun sort of way.

-Obviously, there’s nothing wrong with wanting to look good for yourself, but in my case, I realised that I could no longer distinguish between what was genuinely “for me” and what was for a self-created audience that would never actually materialise.
+Obviously, there’s nothing wrong with wanting to look good for yourself but in my case, I realised that I could no longer distinguish between what was genuinely for me and what was for a self-created audience that would never actually materialise.

 While I don’t hold the film industry entirely responsible for my unhealthy attitudes and behaviours, I do think if I want to improve my relationship with myself and others, I need to start cutting romcoms from my life.

-Saying goodbye to these films and unlearning the standards they’ve set will be a lengthy, arduous process, but it’s a process that I hope will ultimately be worth falling for.
+Saying goodbye to these films and unlearning the standards they’ve set will be a lengthy, arduous process but it’s a process that I hope will ultimately be worth falling for.

 Register for free to continue reading